dnmore/coloring-game/README.md

 ***

 ## Description
 Player is invited to click buttons at the top of the page in order to color cells of the game board grid.
-Button is also available to clear the board and start again.
+Button is also available to clear the board to start again.

 ## Code
 * HTML
 * CSS
 * JavaScript
-* Boostrap
+* Bootstrap

 ## License
 MIT